poohbeartb305/zhgm-1985-events/readme.txt

 Anaheim Ducks rebrand (new logo and uniform, no longer mighty) 2007 Anaheim Ducks rebrand (new logo) 2014
 Anaheim Ducks rebrand (logo update) 2020
-Winnipeg Jets relocate to Phoenix 1997
+Anaheim Ducks rebrand (new logo and uniform) 2025 Winnipeg Jets relocate to Phoenix 1997
-Phoenix Coyotes rebrand (new logo and uniform) 2004 Phoenix Coyotes name change to Arizona Coyotes 2015 Arizona Coyotes rebrand (new logo and uniform) 2022 Atlanta Thrashers rebrand (new uniform) 2007
+Phoenix Coyotes rebrand (new logo and uniform) 2004 Phoenix Coyotes name change to Arizona Coyotes 2015 Arizona Coyotes rebrand (new logo and uniform) 2022 Arizona Coyotes relocate to Utah 2025
+Atlanta Thrashers rebrand (new uniform) 2007
 Atlanta Thrashers relocate to Winnipeg 2012
 Boston Bruins rebrand (logo update) 1996